Cultural Houses @ Carleton

 Cultural Housing at Carleton College

-After you submit your application, Toni Grant will contact you to schedule your interview.
-Interviews will take place in the afternoon on Thursday, April 4th and during the day on Friday, April 5th.
+After you submit your application, Toni Grant or Martin Olague will contact you to schedule your interview.
+Interviews will take place during the day on Friday, April 4th and the afternoon of Monday, April 7th.

 Cultural Housing Application (For students who have never lived in a cultural house)